stpope/CSL6/README.md

 This is release 6.0, April, 2020.

 The home page for CSL is http://FASTLabInc.com/CSL.
-See the links to the screencast demos there.
+See the screen shots and links to the screencast demos there.

 CSL is known to work on Mac OSX, many flavors of UNIX/Linux, iPhones, Android and MS-Windows.
 To get started quickly, build the JUCE demo app (documented elsewhere)